LDO-CERT/orochi/README.md

 -   If needed you can increase or decrease Dask workers to be started.
 In order to do this you have to change the `docker-compose.yml` file adding/ removing workerXX code blocks.

-- You can spped up image build with
+- Build images with command:
   \
-  `docker-compose build --parallel`
+  `docker-compose build`

 - Now it's time to fire up the images!